Khan/genqlient/docs/DESIGN.md

 func GetUser(ctx context.Context, client graphql.Client, id string) (*GetUserResponse, error)
 ```

-Additionally, users may want to get the client from the context, using a custom method like Khan's KAContext or just ordinary `context.Value`.
+Additionally, users may want to get the client from the context, using a custom method like infiotinc's KAContext or just ordinary `context.Value`.

 This can all be configurable globally -- say you can decide whether to use context and client, and optionally provide the type of your context and/or a function that gets client from it, or something.
-We'll want to pick a good default before we have external users, so as not to break them, but it's easy enough to change the Khan-specific parts via codemod later.
+We'll want to pick a good default before we have external users, so as not to break them, but it's easy enough to change the infiotinc-specific parts via codemod later.

 **Decision:** It seems easy enough to allow all of this to be configured: you can specify no context, a specific context type, or the default of context.Context; and then if you want you can specify a way to get the client from context or a global.
-We'll need both hooks at Khan, and it's not much harder to add them in a generalizable way.
+We'll need both hooks at infiotinc, and it's not much harder to add them in a generalizable way.

 ### Query extraction (for safelisting)